rjones-lf/iroha/docs/source/guides/deployment.rst

 ``-p 50051:50051 \`` -  exposes port 50051 to the host

-``-v ~/Developer/iroha/example:/opt/iroha_data \`` - mounts the folder with configuration files on the host into container
+``-v ~/Developer/iroha/example:/opt/iroha_data \`` - mounts the folder with configuration files on the host into container.
+Configuration also contains postgresql parameters.

 ``-v blockstore:/tmp/block_store \`` - blockstore volume